puremourning/vimspector/README.md

 There are a few ways to do this:

+* If you downloaded a tarball, gadgets for main supported langauges are already installed for you.
 * Using `:VimspectorInstall <adapter> <args...>` (use TAB `wildmenu` to see the options, also accepts any `install_gadget.py` option)
 * Alternatively, using `python3 install_gadget.py <args>` (use `--help` to see